psychemedia/storytelling-notes/nettle-spinner-leaves-hung.md

 Another year went by.

-But then the Count fell ill again; and the Countess supposed that Renelde, weary of waiting, had begun her spinning anew ; but when she came to the cottage to see, she found the wheel silent.
+When the Count fell ill again, the Countess supposed that Renelde had started to spin again.
+But when she came to the cottage, angrily knocking at the door and asking "why, why are you spinning again?", she saw the spinning wheel was still, covered in dust and cobwebs in the corner of the room.

-However, the Count grew worse and worse till he was given up by the doctors.
-The passing bell was rung, and he lay expecting Death to come for him.
-But Death was not so near as the doctors thought, and still he lingered.
+The Count grew worse and worse, and the doctors gave up all hope.
+The passing bell was rung, and the Count lay expecting Death to come for him.

+But Death was not so near as the doctors thought, and still the Count lingered.

-He seemed in a desperate condition, but he got neither better nor worse.
-He could neither live nor die ; he suffered horribly, and called loudly on Death to put an end to his pains.
+His condition was desperate:  he got neither better nor worse.
+He could neither live nor die.
+He suffered horribly, and called loudly on Death to put an end to his misery.

-In this extremity he remembered what he had told the little spinner long ago.
-If Death was so slow in coming, it was because he was not ready to follow him, having no shroud for his burial.
+His thoughts turned to Renelde, and the demand he had made of her long ago.
+If Death was so slow in coming, was it because he had no shroud for his burial?

-He sent to fetch Renelde, placed her by his bedside, and ordered her at once to go on spinning his shroud.
+He sent for Renelde, thinking not of what he might have done for her, only what she might do for him.
+And as she stood at the foot of his of his bed, he ordered her to go on spinning his shroud.

-But she reminded him of the promise she had made to his wife...
+Rendle looked at the Wolf, at the Count.

+"I made your wife a promise", she said, "that I would not spin again until my young man has returned".
+And with that, she turned, and left the room.

-And as carried her sorrow, he lingered on the edge of life and death...
+And as she lived on in her silent sorrow, the Count lingered on, stradded between the worlds of life and death...

 NEXT